 B. Local Print Media: Each Department Head or the Division Head for Public Services/Support Services may handle calls from local print media regarding most routine department issues and programs.
 When appropriate, the Department Head or Division Head for Public Services/Support Services may designate an employee in their department to respond to specific questions from print media.
 The Library Director should be informed of these media requests, including the reporter’s name and topic, either before or immediately following interviews.

 IX.
 LIBRARY-INITIATED INFORMATION:

 A. Proactive media contact is initiated through the Library Director and the Communications Specialist.
 This includes issuing non-routine press releases and media advisories, and personal contacts with reporters and editors for non-routine coverage.

 B. Departments seeking publicity for events or activities should use the Marketing Request Form following the requested time frames to ensure the best media coverage of their activities.
 Staff desiring routine press release coverage of programs or events should provide a written program or event description to the Communications Specialist no later than 3 weeks prior to the date of the program or event.
 All events submitted for the tri-yearly event calendar will automatically receive a press release with no further action required from programming staff.
 Departments should not initiate non-routine news media contacts before notifying the Library Director.

 X. CRISIS OR EMERGENCY ISSUES:

-B. Personnel who may be the first to discover an emergency condition should first notify the appropriate rescue personnel if needed, then the appropriate Department Head/Assistant Director.
+B. Personnel who may be the first to discover an emergency condition should first notify the appropriate rescue personnel if needed, then the appropriate Department Head/Division Head for Public Services/Support Services.
 The Library Director should be informed as soon as it is feasible.